charbelmhanna/charbelmhanna/README.md

-Sure!
-Here's the template with the skills aligned in two columns:
+Certainly!
+Here's the full template with the refined skills section:

 ```markdown
 # Charbel Mhanna